Eprince-hub/cloudinary-image-upload-server-actions/README.md

 # Cloudinary Image Upload Examples in Next.js

 This repository contains examples of how to upload images to Cloudinary in a Next.js application.
 The examples are based on the [Cloudinary documentation](https://cloudinary.com/documentation/upload_images) and the [Next.js documentation](https://nextjs.org/docs).
-The examples are written in TypeScript and it shows how you can upload images to Cloudinary using both `server action` and `API Route`.
+The examples are written in TypeScript and it shows how you can upload images to Cloudinary using `server actions`.

 ## Technologies